AnyBlok/anyblok_wms_base/doc/design_goals.rst

 Anybox WMS Base provides different set of features for these purposes:

 * :ref:`flexible properties <goods_properties>` allow to represent
-  what can be variable in Goods of a given Type.
+  what can be variable amond Goods of a given Type
 * full historical data about operations
-* some limited capability to query the Goods in the past and in the future
+* ability to query the Goods in the past and in the (theoretical) future

 .. _goal_flexibility: